Xamla/auto_calibration/README.md

 * e (Teach poses for evaluation)
 ```

-**Note**: Your hand-eye calibration will be saved only temporarily (into "/tmp/calibration/\<date-and-time\>/HandEye.t7").
-To permanently save calibration results, move them into your project folder!

 ### Some notes about the result folder structure of the camera and hand-eye calibration: